-- Oxford Street Reserve; - The outdoor space of the Collingwood English Language School; - Any kerb outstands, seating or planting areas on the opposite side of the street, as $% \left\{ 1,2,\ldots,4\right\}$ applicable.
+- Cambridge Street Reserve (incl. any future extension of the reserve); - Oxford Street Reserve; - The outdoor space of the Collingwood English Language School; - Any kerb outstands, seating or planting areas on the opposite side of the street, as applicable.

 2.7 Building separation, amenity and equitable development requirements